EulerRoom/eulerroom-live/README.md

 cp web/.env web/.env.local
 ```

-Run the following command to generate two random stream keys for the Owncast instances:
+Use this command twice, to generate 2 random stream keys for the Owncast
+instances:

 ```bash
 openssl rand -hex 16
 ```

 Copy these keys into the `.env` file at the root.
+You need different keys for

-You can skip configuring the other `.env` files for now (see Configuratio
+each Owncast instance (main and test).
+You can skip configuring the other
-section below).
+`.env` files for now (see Configuratio section below).

 To initialize Muxy, run the following commands to set up the database: